microsoft/Atlas/examples/302-gather-info/readme.md

 ### API references

-This workflow uses the Azure REST API for subscriptions, .
+This workflow uses the Azure REST API for subscription information and the Graph REST API for user and domain information.

 ``` yaml
 swagger: